gliu20/gliu20.github.io/midway/privacy/index.md

 The terms “we,” “us,” and “our” refer to the “Developer”.
 “You” refers to you, as a user of our Service.

-By accessing our Site or our Service, you accept our Privacy Policy and Terms of Use (found here: https://gliu20.github.io/midway/terms), and you consent to our collection, storage, use and disclosure of your Personal Information as described in this Privacy Policy.
+By accessing our Service, you accept our Privacy Policy and [Terms of Use](https://gliu20.github.io/midway/terms), and you consent to our collection, storage, use and disclosure of your Personal Information as described in this Privacy Policy.

 ## I. Information We Collect